georgjz/tmx2snes/README.md

 I hope to integrate it into my other SNES graphic tool [Kitsune](https://github.com/georgjz/kitsune) as soon as find the time for it.
 It does the other half of the work: converting image files into tile/sprite and palette data for use in a SNES ROM.

+I admit that I shamelessly stole the code for the parser somewhere long time ago.
+I will attribute the original creator if I find out where I got it.

 ## Building
 Use `make` in combination with `clang++`.
 The makefile(at least on my system) only works with `clang++` at the moment.
 You will also need the [cimg library](http://cimg.eu).